 Now, you can import the database tables from your old subdomain.
 To do this, log into this new website’s control panel and find your phpMyAdmin.

-WordPress will have automatically created a number of database tables for you upon installation.
+WordPress will have automatically created several database tables for you upon installation.
 You don’t need those duplicates here as you’re about to carry your own over.
 Delete the following tables (all of them will have “wp_” at the beginning of their name):

-Once this is done, you can now click the Import button at the top.
+Once you’ve deleted the tables mentioned above, you can now click the Import button at the top.